 Memo Credits and Authorized Credits:

 Authorized Credits represent funds that will be credited as actual payments to the account once a specified date has passed.
 For example, Brown University is restricted from disbursing Federal funds to a student’s account until the student has officially enrolled for the term, classes have begun, and the student has completed all requirements.
 Therefore, any Federal funding may appear as an Authorized Credit until the term begins.

+Memo Credits temporarily reduce the student account balance owed and represent monies expected, but not yet received.
+Brown University attempts to acknowledge these sources and will do so for a reasonable period of time.
 Memo Credits may not be able to transition into Authorized Credits for various reasons.
 For example, a payer of any outside scholarship assistance on behalf of the student may not have sent in these proceeds, or a student may not have completed loan documents with the Loan Office; these must be completed before the student is entitled to a loan disbursement.
 If in doubt, the student may review their records in Banner Self Service for incomplete loan requirements.

 Students are ultimately responsible for ensuring that all Memo Credits become Authorized Credits.
-All unpaid Memo Credits are removed from the student account by October 15 for the fall term and February 15 for the spring term.
+All unpaid Memo Credits expire on October 15th for the fall semester and February 15th for the spring semester.
 Any outstanding balance becomes immediately due and payable by the student and is subject to any future late payment charges.

 Billing Sponsors of Outside Scholarships:

-Electronic Refund of Student Account Overpayments:
+Refund of Student Account Overpayments: